10 most expensive Banksy artworks sold at auctions

 The artwork, a black-and-white sketch, depicts a boy playing with a doll dressed in the Red Cross uniform.
 The doll’s cape and iconography represented healthcare workers as real superheroes for their work during the pandemic.
 In the same frame, fictional superheroes, such as Batman and Spider-Man, can be seen dumped in a bin next to him.

-The artwork was eventually sold at approx USD 23 million at Christie’s in London on 23 March 2021 to become the second most expensive Banksy artworks sold at auctions.
+The artwork was eventually sold at approx USD 23 million (over INR 189 crore) at Christie’s in London on 23 March 2021 to become the second most expensive Banksy artworks sold at auctions.

 Before the auction, Christie’s announced the proceeds from the sale will be used to support the “well-being of University Hospital Southampton staff and patients.”
 The University Hospital Southampton is an NHS foundation trust, which runs the Southampton General Hospital, besides five others.